-It is so normal for us to be all over the place, mentally, physically, emotionally and spiritually and we can easily blame it on how fast-paced the world we live in today is.
-There is no way we can slow down the world, if anything we need things to progress faster than they already are, we want solutions to every problem today and justice today!
+It is so normal for us to be all over the place, mentally, physically, emotionally and spiritually.
+This is something we easily blame on how fast-paced the world we live in today is.
+There is no way we can slow down the world.
+If anything we need things to progress faster than they already are – we want solutions to every problem today and justice today!
 However, we physically cannot catch up with all that is happening, no matter how hard we try.
 Instead, we get worn out and lose focus of what is really important.

 So today, that’s what we are here for – we are here to slow ourselves down.
-The year just started and there are all these goals we have set for ourselves, the pressure is on because we really do want to feel accomplished and we will not back down until we get what we want!
+The year just started and there are all these goals we have set for ourselves.
+The pressure is on because we really do want to feel accomplished and we will not back down until we get what we want!
 I am here for that, 100%!
-But on the other hand, what I am also here for is you not getting burnt out from constantly chasing what you want and where you want to be so here are some ideas to try out when you do feel overwhelmed…
+But on the other hand, what I am also here to do is to stop you from getting burnt out; from constantly chasing what you want and where you want to be.
+So here are some ideas to try out when you do feel overwhelmed…

 Do one thing at a time

 One of the main factors that lead to us feeling overwhelmed is doing too many things at once.
 And you might be thinking that the solution to this would be getting everything on your to-do list done; but that’s really not the case.
 Surely you have found yourself doing one thing and while you are doing it, you remember there is something else that’s urgent you need to take care of.
 Then while doing that you get a text or email notification about something else you need to do.
 This all sounds familiar right?

 The gag about this is that it’s a constant cycle of you thinking you are getting things done meanwhile they are actually piling up.
 So do one thing at a time, I know it might sound difficult but depending on the kind of person you are, you could either do the easiest tasks first then the hard ones or start with the hard ones then tackle the easy ones.